taloc/AWS_Redshift_ETL/README.md

 - create_tables.py
 - etl.py

+### Database schema
+The transformation of data into a star schema has the purpose to facilitate the analysis of the data in the JSON files.
+See attached star schema

 # License
 Please feel free to base your work from this open repository, provide credit where appropriate.